Action camera adapter for smartphone stabilizer build- lesson learned

 These gimbals need action camera adapters for it.
 At least my Vimble 2 didn’t have such adapter with it.
 Built one myself and learned a lesson about designing one.

 There are solutions on the internet and they cost around 10$ to 20$ which seemed too much for such a simple plastic piece.
-I saved that time and money by building one from the scrap plywood myself.
+I saved shipping time and money by building one from the scrap plywood myself.
+If you have a 3D printer you might design or download some existing model from the internet instead.
+Like this Zhiyun Smooth Q GoPro 5 adapter or this GoPro 3/4 gimbal adapter.

 I used a router for cutting a groove for action camera into plywood.
 This is the main base where the camera will be mounted into.
 After that, I used jig-saw to cut out the middle part.
 The clamp is only for holding it in place.
 You could use something else – like a rubber band instead of a clamp.